-The West Virginia Explorer strives to act as an inclusive organization, supporting and depending on the participation of many people — investors, contributors, and passing users, no less.
-Yet, at the heart of the organization, a handful of editors and programmers are working tirelessly to ensure that the gears of the publication are turning.
+The West Virginia Explorer strives to act as an inclusive organization, supporting and depending on the participation of many people—investors, contributors, and users.
+At the heart of the organization, a handful of editors and programmers are working tirelessly to ensure that the gears of the publication are turning.

 Formerly operations manager for Jaguar Educational and chief copy editor for The Register-Herald and The Daily Mail, of Charleston, WV, Mike Friel brings years of expertise in journalism and production to the West Virginia Explorer.
 A native of Marlinton and longtime resident of the Metro-Valley Region, he knows equally well the West Virginia highlands and lowlands.
 An expert in editing for multiple English-speaking cultures, his ability to broaden and moderate our copy is invaluable.
 He may be reached through Facebook at Michael Allen Friel.